Dark Universe

 What’s interesting is that these dogmas all have something in common: they are not just moronic, they’re oxymoronic.
 How can two things be equal once you’ve invested even a quantum of energy to separate them?
 How can any country be right if it’s wrong?

 Worst of all, how can I trust something that I cannot verify?
 I can verify certain propositions within the scientific canon, but I cannot verify the canon itself.
 The essential nature of good science is to question everything and accept nothing solely on another’s authority: experimentation is to replace revelation.
-Inquiry is the antithesis of trust
+The only exception to this is Science itself.

-I hear you: “You seem very sure of yourself.
+I hear you, dear reader: “You seem very sure of yourself.
 How can you be certain that the Dark Universe hypothesis won’t turn out to be true?”
-Ok, I’ll do you one better: “It will turn out to be true!”
+Ok, I’ll see your cynicism and raise you: “It will turn out to be true!”
 But that doesn’t mean I’m wrong either.
 Huh?
 How so?

-Once we learn something about the universe that we don’t already know, it will ‘fit the definition’ of ‘dark’.
+Once we learn something about the universe that we don’t already know, that will be what ‘dark’ is.
+It will define ‘dark’.
 Of course it will.
 We don’t know what Dark Matter is so whatever turns out to solve the paradox will be quite correctly labeled Dark, and we will say, “Of course that’s what Dark Matter is, we knew it all along.”
 Except of course, we didn’t.

 Do you like what you just read and want to read more Thoughts?
 Subscribe today for free!